PT-ankle

 Bowling Green State University’s Doctor of Physical Therapy (DPT) program is Ohio’s first and only public, accelerated, hybrid (online and in-person) DPT program.

 BGSU offers a holistic approach to admissions and recruitment, reducing barriers to the physical therapy profession.
 Because of this approach, the GRE is not currently an admission requirement, and no interview is required.
 We value diversity in our student body, and our faculty support every student’s academic and career success.
-Our two-year DPT model means our graduates can enter the workforce and earn an income sooner than students in a traditional three-year DPT program.
+Our accelerated, hybrid-delivered DPT model means our graduates can enter the workforce and earn an income sooner than students in a traditional three-year DPT program.

 The mission of BGSU’s DPT program is to develop Doctors of Physical Therapy who create positive change in the lives of their patients and communities.
 We achieve this by teaching competence, innovation, application, research, inclusion and collaboration.